Zetascrub/NetScout/README.md

 Results are displayed in a rich terminal table and a Markdown report is produced.
 Optionally the report can be enhanced via an Ollama server.

+The Markdown report now also includes:

+* A summary table listing only hosts that responded to at least one check
+* A subnet reachability summary table

 ## Usage

 ```bash